mex-turbo-snail/data-science-S2025/challenges/c12-policing-assignment.md

 - What are the unique values for `subject_race`?

-Some unique values for ‘subject_race’ include “Unknown” and other”.
+The unique values for ‘subject_race’ include “white”, “hispanic”, “black”, “asian/pacific islander”, “other”and “NA” and “unknown”.

 - What are the unique values for `raw_Race`?

-Some unique values for ‘raw_Race’ include ‘None’, “Middle eastern or east Indian” and ‘A’.
+The unique values for ‘raw_Race’ include “White”, “Hispanic”, “Black”, “Asian or Pacific Islander”, “Middle Eastern or East Indian (South Asian)”, “American Indian or Alaskan Native”, “NA”, “None - for no operator present citations only” and “A”.

 - What is the overlap between the two sets?